mastree/mastree/README.md

 ### Hi there 👋

-I'm Kamal, a senior year Informatics student at Institut Teknologi Bandung.
+I'm Kamal, currently a Camera System Software Engineer.

 :mailbox: How to reach me: